 Trumpet Player | Host of “The Brass Ceiling” | Arts Activist

-Yael is a Grammy Award-winning trumpet player with a wealth of experience in both touring and freelance settings across diverse musical genres.
-In addition to her performance career, she is a podcast host, arts administrator, and advocate for arts equity and activism.
+Yael is a Grammy Award-winning trumpet player with experience touring, recording, and performing across both commercial and classical settings.
+In addition to her performance career, she is a social entrepreneur, writer, podcast host, arts administrator, and advocate for arts equity and activism.

 Yael graduated from Columbia University with a BA in Psychology and Information Sciences, while also pursuing a rigorous performance curriculum through ensembles and private lessons with Raymond Mase at the Juilliard School.